slashback100/presence_simulation/README.md

 ![Configuration Window](https://github.com/slashback100/presence_simulation/blob/main/images/configFlow.jpg)

 * Set the group of entity to be used in the simulation.
-It can be a group of lights or of any component that can be turned on and off with the service `homeassistant.turn_on` and `homeassistant.turn_off`
+It can be a group of lights, switches or of any component that can be turned on and off with the service `homeassistant.turn_on` and `homeassistant.turn_off`
 * Set the number of days of historic the simulation will use (the delta)

 You can edit these configurations afterwards by clicking on Options in the integration screen.